 Normally, facial treatments involve massage, steam, extraction, exfoliation, facial masks, lotions, creams, and peels.
 While these are classic facial treatments, the world of professional facials also involves medical-grade treatments like LED facials, HydraFacial, chemical peeling, oxygen therapy.
 These facials are performed by skin care experts, aestheticians, and dermatologists.

 Facials work as a quick pick-me-up for your skin.
-Some treatments also focus on specific skin issues like hyperpigmentation, dark spots, wrinkles, and fine lines.
+Professional facials also focus on specific skin issues like hyperpigmentation, dark spots, wrinkles, and fine lines.
 But for visible results, you must go for regular facials rather than opting for them as a quick-fix during special occasions.
 This brings up the question – how often should you have a facial?
 Let’s find out.

 How Often Should You Get A Facial To Reap The Maximum Benefits?